All the tools I use as an entrepreneur and writer. Because who doesn't love to know what everyone else uses?

 Download for Windows ➝

-Medium to host my blog and serves as my favorite reading platform for finding other writers online, and content to share in my social media queue each week.
+Medium to host my blog.
+It also serves as my favorite reading platform for discover other writers, and a place I find content to share with my readers each week.

 Check out Medium ➝